 Teams that communicate task-relevant information between shifts create a safer, more effective workplace.
-Shift handover templates make for a more reliable, consistent, and accurate changeover process.
+A shift handover template makes for a more reliable, consistent, and accurate changeover process.

 - Why shift handover reports matter